aws-samples/amazon-omics-tutorials/example-workflows/nf-core/README.md

 ### Migration details

-Additional details on modifications applied to run each workflow on Amazon Omics is available in `AMAZON-OMICS.md` files.
+Additional details on modifications applied to run each workflow on AWS HealthOmics is available in `AMAZON-OMICS.md` files.